plusjade/jekyll-bootstrap/_posts/usage/2011-10-30-jekyll-theming.md

     $ rake switch_theme['mark-reid']

-If you are new to `rake` a rake task is just a ruby method that can be run in the base-directory of jekyll-bootstrap-core.
-Feel free to view the [Rakefile](https://github.com/plusjade/jekyll-bootstrap-core/blob/master/Rakefile) source.
+If you are new to `rake` a rake task is just a ruby method that can be run in the base-directory of jekyll-bootstrap.
+Feel free to view the [Rakefile](https://github.com/plusjade/jekyll-bootstrap/blob/master/Rakefile) source.

 ## Editing Themes